This site contains no information about the edibility or toxicity of mushrooms.

 sandy to rusty brown coloured.
 At first ovate and then convex.
 The skin can be removed.
 It has a freckly, downy surface in dry weather.
-Flesh pallid ochraceous and turns blue when cut and thumbed.
+The flesh is pallid ochraceous and turns blue when cut and thumbed.
 Pores

 at first ochraceous with olivaceous tinge, becoming more cinnamon-brown with age, sometimes bluish where bruised.
 Tubes are dark ochraceous or buff, adnate.
 Stem

 smooth and firm.
-Mottled yellow to a brown yellow and thicker at the base.
-The mushroom has no ring.
+Mottled yellow to a brown-yellow and thicker at the base.
+The stem has no ring.
+Spore print

 on the MushroomExpert.Com Web site.